ThorstenSuckow/pyOpenGL/sandbox/lessons/README.md

 ## 3. trianglestripquad.py
 Draw a rectangle using the GL_TRIANGLE_STRIP primitive

+## 4. duoubletriangleindices.py
+Draw two rectangles using an Index Buffer Object.

 ## ToDo:
  - scale object according to screen size, using various options:
    a. scale WITH dimension